Performances in the Basilica, Palace of Arts, Matthias Church etc.

 In the past decade numerous concerts were played on it and it will bring to life classic organ pieces on this weekend festival too.

-Organ Concerts in Matthias Church
+Classical Music Concerts in Matthias Church

 The historic Matthias church in the heart of Buda Castle hosts wonderful free organ concerts on Sundays starting at 19.30.